Y Mountain: History

+The mountain was originally known by the Ute word "Wahdahhekawee".
 In early 1906, when the junior class of Brigham Young High School (BYHS) wanted to paint '07 on the side of the mountain, the BYHS senior class became upset.
 To settle this conflict, BYU President George H. Brimhall and BYHS Principal Edwin S. Hinckley proposed that they paint the letters BYU on the mountain instead.
 In April, the plans to construct the BYU on the mountain were begun.
 Professor Ernest D. Partridge was assigned to conduct a survey and designed the emblem.
 When this was complete, a line of high school and university students, and some faculty, passed buckets of lime, sand, and rocks up the mountain in order to fill up the letters.
 After six hours of hard labor, only the Y had been completed, so the filling in of the remaining two letters was postponed and later abandoned.

 The BYU Y Day tradition began in 1907.
 This consisted of thousands of students hauling, by bucket brigade, gallons of whitewash up the mountain to paint the giant Y. This tradition lasted until 1973, when it was abandoned due to the mountain eroding.

 A 3 ft wall was erected around the letter in 1908 to keep it together.
 This required an additional 20,000 pounds of concrete.
 In 1911, serifs were added to the top and bottom of the Y, giving it its current look.

 The tradition of "lighting the Y" began in 1924.
 Each year during special evenings (such as homecoming), mattress batting was placed in buckets and soaked in kerosene.
 The buckets were then set around the edges of the Y and lit with torches.
 Eventually, this process evolved into using mattress batting soaked in used vehicle oil which was carried up the mountainside.
 Once at the Y the mixture was formed into "gook" balls (a little bigger than softballs) with a thumb size hole poked into the top.
 These were placed around the Y and just before lighting a bit of gasoline was poured into the holes to allow the torches to quickly light the entire Y. Using this method the Y would remain lit for about 20 minutes.